sarahcritchley/copilotstudioguidebook/README.md

 To read the content in a more ad-hoc way, navigate to the 'Chapters' subfolder in each section and select a specific item.
 Some subfolders will still be blank as the information continues to be curated.

-This content will be updated on an ad-hoc basis.
+This content will be updated on an ad-hoc basis, and any samples are provided for informational purposes are not intended to be used in production.

 ---